 What happens if more guests come than planned and we run out of food?
 Do you prepare more just in case?

 The chef will usually prepare a couple of extra entrees of what you ordered “just in case”, but you may want to overestimate by a couple of plates as well just to be safe.
 Appetizers are gone when they are gone.

-Unless requested, we disassemble the buffet line about an hour after everyone has eaten.
-We are happy to wrap up anything you request for you to take back to your cabin.
+Unless requested, we disassemble the casual affairs buffet line about an hour after everyone has eaten.
+In the event you have ordered off of the Entrée Menu…we are happy to wrap up anything you request for you to take back to your cabin.

 Yes!
 We have 3 inch cream ceramic plates and cake forks that your wedding cake is served on.